Patient education: Reactive arthritis (Beyond the Basics)

 REACTIVE ARTHRITIS DIAGNOSIS

-Diagnosis depends first on the distribution and location of pain and swelling of the extremities, and secondly on a history of having had symptoms of diarrhea or a sexually transmitted disease.
-Bacterial identification is helpful in the case of genital infections, but not absolutely necessary in the case of gastrointestinal infections.
+Diagnosis depends first on the distribution and location of pain and swelling of the extremities, and secondly on a history of recent prior symptoms of diarrhea or a sexually transmitted disease.
+It is helpful to identify the bacterial cause in the case of genital infections, as this will help guide treatment; however, it is not always necessary in the case of gastrointestinal infections.
 In either form of reactive arthritis, there is no need to do joint biopsy for the purpose of identifying the causative bacteria.

 REACTIVE ARTHRITIS TREATMENT